Rabilkhan786/insurance-claims-copilot/README.md

     cache/rag_cache.py        TTL cache, keyed by query + topic + UIN crm/, policy_data/,
     decisions/                SQLite models and stores
+    utils/
-    utils/sqlite_store.py     Shared connection and schema bootstrap evaluation/
+      sqlite_store.py         Shared connection and schema bootstrap
+      logging.py              configure_logging(), used by every entry point evaluation/
     claims_dataset.json       15 labelled claims - the correctness benchmark
     rag_dataset.json          10 policy-evidence questions
-    run_ragas.py              The RAGAS runner (Groq, both roles) tests/
+    run_ragas.py              The RAGAS runner (Groq, both roles) baseline_results.json     Latest RAGAS scores tests/                      ~180 tests -- uv run pytest
 ```

 ## How it fits together

-**Two layers.** `src/agent/agent.py` is LangChain's `create_agent` — it owns
+- **Two layers, not one.** `create_agent` owns tool-calling; a `StateGraph`
-the tool-calling loop and nothing here hand-rolls it. `src/agent/workflow.py`
-is a LangGraph `StateGraph` with the compiled agent added as a node.
-The
-workflow owns persistence; the agent inherits its checkpointer as a subgraph.

-**Two agent instances, one builder.** Chat and claim explanation need
-different shapes of answer, so `agent.py` builds two: `get_agent()` for
-`/chat` (free text, full tool access) and `get_claims_agent()` for the review
-node (`response_format=ClaimExplanation`, no tools).
-The second is
-structured output via `create_agent`'s own contract, not hand-parsed text —
-`review_node` reads `state["structured_response"].reasoning` directly.
-It has
-no tools because Groq's API refuses to combine JSON response format with
-tool calling in one call; that node was never the one doing lookups anyway,
-since the prompt already hands it the finished eligibility result.
-Even with
-structured output, `status` and `payable_amount` are not fields the model is
-asked to fill in — see `ClaimRecommendation.from_engine()`.
+  wraps it as a node and owns persistence, so the workflow can pause and
+  resume the agent without the agent knowing it happened.

-**Human review is `interrupt()`.** No hand-rolled "awaiting approval" flag.
-The
+- **Human review is `interrupt()`, not a hand-rolled flag.** The graph stops,
-graph stops, checkpoints itself, and hands back the recommendation.
-The UI
+  checkpoints itself, and hands back the recommendation; the UI resumes the
-resumes the same `thread_id` with `Command(resume=...)`.
-Everything before the
-interrupt is a pure function of state, because it runs twice.
+  same thread once the employee decides.

-**Customer scoping is structural.** `customer_id` arrives as runtime `Context`
+- **Customer scoping is structural.** `customer_id` arrives as runtime
-and reaches tools through `ToolRuntime`, so it never appears in the schema the
+  context, not a model-visible argument — the model can't leak or guess
-model sees.
-The model cannot pass another customer's ID because it cannot pass
+  another customer's ID because it never sees one to pass.
-one at all.

-**The recommendation is assembled, not asked for.** `ClaimRecommendation` takes
+- **The recommendation is assembled, not asked for.** Status and payable
-its status, payable amount, evidence and missing-information list from the
-engine, and only the prose from the model.
-The model cannot contradict a figure
-it is never asked to produce.
+  amount come from the eligibility engine; the model only writes the prose
+  explaining them, so it can't contradict a figure it never produced.

-**Citations run end to end.** Every chunk is tagged with `insurer`, `uin`,
+- **Citations run end to end.** Every chunk is tagged at ingestion, retrieval
-`page` and `topics` at ingestion; table rows are rewritten as sentences with
-the citation baked into the text; retrieval filters on that metadata *before*
-searching; the engine carries it into its evidence; and the prompt enforces
+  filters on that tag before searching, and the prompt enforces
-`[Source: {insurer}, UIN: {uin}, Page {page}]` at generation time.
+  `[Source: {insurer}, UIN: {uin}, Page {page}]` on every policy-derived fact.

-## Disclaimer

-A demo and portfolio project.
-Not a licensed insurance product, and it makes
-no real insurance decisions.
-Eligibility results are estimates from seeded
-demo records and public documents.
-The customer data is fabricated.
-The policy
-PDFs are real public IRDAI documents — confirm anything important against your
-own policy wording and your insurer.